bio-miga/miga/manual/glossary.md

 # MiGA Names

 MiGA names are non-empty strings composed exclusively of alphanumerics and underscores.
-All the dataset names in MiGA must conform this restriction, but not all the projects do.
-Other objects must conform the MiGA name restrictions, such as taxonomic entries.
+All the dataset names in MiGA must conform to this restriction.

 # MiGA Dates